 Experts have determined the approximate time of training that it takes to get from one level to another:

 But don't worry:

-In many cases, candidates fail the test just by a hair's breadth.
-With some hours of tuition you might not be able to have a 'good level 4' result upon your nex try - but maybe it will raise your skills just enough to pass the test and be allowed to fly again.
+In many cases, candidates fail the test by just a hair’s breadth.
+With some hours of tuition you might not be able to have a 'good level 4' result upon your next try - but maybe it will raise your skills just enough to pass the test and be allowed to fly again.

 Recommended ways of training

 A weekend course won't teach you how to play the piano.

 Neither will one evening or one day of language tuition have a significant impact on your skills.

 Language is something that develops over the course of years, not days.

 Since the problem areas of every candidate who failed the test are somewhat unique, we strongly recommend that you take one-on-one tuition that addresses your needs.